hippospace/move-to-ts/README.md

 ## `#[method]`

-The `method` attribute allows you to attach speicfic Move functions to specified Move resource types, and use them from TypeScript as ordinary class methods.
+The `method` attribute allows you to attach specific Move functions to specified Move resource types, and use them from TypeScript as ordinary class methods.

 Example in Move (taken from Econia):